Saint Manchan's Shrine

 Publication available for purchase online

-In-depth essays on:
+Engaging essays on:

 Saint Manchan and the monastic site of Lemanaghan

-The artistic craftsmanship of the shrine
+The artistry and craftsmanship of the shrine

-The shrine’s connections to the makers of the Cross of Cong
+Links between the shrine and the makers of the Cross of Cong

 Saint Manchan's Shrine.
 Art and Devotion in Twelfth Century Ireland